akshaykalucha/FeaturePatch-VisionTransformation/README.md

 </br>

-To run the clasification function and predict probability output:
+To run the classification function and predict probability output:

 ```sh
 python compute.py -image or -i <image destination, usually the base dir>